See if UPIKE is a good fit for you and take the next steps in becoming a student.

 The Kentucky College of Optometry requires completion of the prerequisites listed below or the equivalents of these courses from any accredited college or university.
 Applicants must have completed 90 or more credit hours of undergraduate work; however, preference for admission will be given to those with an earned bachelor’s degree.
 If you have questions about the applicability of your coursework, please email email@example.com.

 The admissions committee requires all science prerequisites to have been completed within the last 10 years.
 If you have taken prerequisites in the past that are now greater than 10 years old, you will need to repeat the coursework.

-KYCO accepts Advance Placement (AP), International Baccalaureate (IB), and College-Level Examination Program (CLEP) credit as long as those credits were accepted at your accredited undergraduate institution and appear on your transcript.
-All lab work must be completed in person.
-We do not accept online laboratory coursework.
-The lecture portion of coursework may be completed at an accredited online university and is considered on a case-by-case basis.
+KYCO accepts Advance Placement (AP), International Baccalaureate (IB), and College-Level Examination Program (CLEP) credit as long as those credits were accepted at your regionally accredited undergraduate institution and appear on your transcript.
+Online coursework may be accepted if it comes from a regionally accredited institution and official transcripts are submitted via OptomCAS.